Sanctuary city: United Kingdom

 In the United Kingdom, sanctuary cities provide services – such as housing, education, and cultural integration – to asylum seekers (i.e. persons fleeing one country and seeking protection in another).
-The movement began in Sheffield in the north of England in 2005.
+The movement began in Sheffield in 2005.
 It was motivated by a national policy adopted in 1999 to disperse asylum seekers to different towns and cities in the UK.

 Sheffield

-In 2009, the city council of Sheffield, UK drew up a manifesto outlining key areas of concern and 100 supporting organizations signed on.
+In 2009, the city council of Sheffield drew up a manifesto outlining key areas of concern and 100 supporting organizations signed on.

 A city's status as a place of sanctuary is not necessarily a formal governmental designation.
 The organization City of Sanctuary encourages local grassroots groups throughout the UK and Ireland to build a culture of hospitality towards asylum seekers.

 Glasgow

 Glasgow is a noted sanctuary city in Scotland.
 In 2000 the city council accepted their first asylum seekers relocated by the Home Office.
 The Home Office provided funding to support asylum seekers but would also forcibly deport them ("removal seizures") if it was determined they could not stay in the UK.
 As of 2010 Glasgow had accepted 22,000 asylum seekers from 75 different nations.
 In 2007, local residents upset by the human impact of removal seizures, organized watches to warn asylum seekers when Home Office vans were in the neighborhood.
 They also organized protests and vigils which led to the ending of the removal seizures.